 In another study called, Impact of Color in Marketing, researchers found that up to 90% of judgments about products are based solely on colors.
 In a survey, people were asked to choose the color they associated with particular words.

 Here you can find some emotions and color ratios corresponding to those emotions:

 When it comes to reliability and trust, “Blue“ is the best choice.
 Accordingly, the apps that people have to give their private information to use it like Facebook, Twitter, LinkedIn, Skype are blue-colored; it is not a coincidence!
 Google+ must have chosen “Red” to emphasize its speed.
 How’s that sound?
 When Snapchat choose “Yellow” for mobile app icon, it wants to bring youthful image into the forefront.
 We can multiply this kind of examples.

 When you decide to take advantage of colors for your mobile app, you should not skip the process, as colors may have different meanings in different cultures.

 For different genders as well! 🙂

-To make a long story short, as is the case with other brands and marketing activities, colors are really important for your app.
+To make a long story short, as is the case with other brands and marketing activities, colors are really important for your mobile app.
 You can create and design powerful apps with correct colors, and make it discoverable and preferable.
-Do not forget that results cannot be generalized every time, but you can find your color by testing it.
+Do not forget that results cannot be generalized every time, but you can find your mobile app colors by testing it.

 Waiting for your comments.